Windows OS Hub

 2. Create a new snapshot;

-3. Delete all the VM snapshots using the ‘Delete All’ option;
+3. Remove all the VM snapshots using the ‘Delete All’ option;

-4. Move running VM to another ESXi using vMotion;
+4. Move running VM to another ESXi host using vMotion;

 5. Try to consolidate snapshots as described above.

-You can find all virtual machines that require consolidation using PowerCLI.
-To do it, connect to your vCenter server:
+You can find all virtual machines that require consolidation using PowerCLI (this module allows you to manage VMware infrastructure).
+To do it, connect to your vCenter server or ESXi host:

 Connect-VIServer mun_vsphere.woshub.com